5 years ago marketers like you were probably still trying to make sense out of social media.

 2. Scarcity always works to grab attention of your audience.
 And since a video broadcast expires in 24 hours on Periscope, it’s a brilliant tool to add in your video marketing arsenal.

-You should also consider turning on your location if it helps in making your broadcast more relevant.
+You should also consider turning on your location if it helps in making your live stream more relevant.

 3. Broadcast on Periscope when you get maximum engagement on Twitter.
 You can make an announcement that you’ll be doing a scope.
 Or do scopes regularly at a particular time.